Do You Fight Fires or Change Lives?

 Do You Fight Fires or Change Lives

 The best discipleship soul care happens in a community, not isolated, artificial settings where there is a disconnection between the person and the community.
-God can change lives in one-and-done meetings, but the most effective soul care needs time, people, and context.
+God can change lives in one-and-done or a season of meetings, and no reasonable person would argue against the good Lord doing just that, but the most compelling soul care needs time, people, and context.
+Body-to-body ministry is the primary way change happens, placing a requirement on every believer to do all they can to equip themselves to make our local churches more effective discipleship communities.

 You may want to read: